luhi1/luhi1/README.md

 * I am learning about cybersecurity as I am deeply passionate about anonymity and digital privacy.

-* I am currently working on hosting a chat application for a (currently private) webserver for use in our club.
+* I have been working on a personal financial tracker for the past few weeks, haven't been commiting because of privacy concerns...
+Be back on here soon!

 ## My Tech-Stack